 This stepper button allows to change the MIDI channel on which ScalePlay broadcasts.
 The default is 0 (it may appear as channel 1 in some apps).

 Finally we come to the song settings.
 This is the first thing to take a look at when creating a new song.
-Here we have 5 groupings, General, playback, sound, phrase and step.
+Here we have 5 groupings, general, instrument, playback, phrase and step.
 The phrase and step categories of course relate to our phrase and step matrices and are quite important

 At the very top is lock switch.
 It represents a second way to lock the current song.
 Please note that if a song is locked none of the stepper switches in this window operate.
 Which is what we want, but this is sometimes overlooked which is why we put the lock button at the very top of the window.
 If some control doesn't seem to work or things are grayed out, make sure to check that the song is unlocked.

 Again locking songs may seem a bit of an inconvenience at first, but it beats the alternative of having a perfect song altered by mistake.